Posterior Mode-Guided Dimension Reduction for Bayesian Model Averaging in Heavy-Tailed Linear Regression: Additional Results for Real Data Analysis

-In this section, we reproduce the results for GECM-HEM and EMVS based on all the 100 replicates intended for our analysis.
-The results on both predictive performance (Figure \ref{fig:app_real_ames_pred}) and model size (Table \ref{tab:app_real_ames_vs}) for the methods are nearly similar to those stated in Section \ref{sec:data_ames}, with GECM-HEM visibly outperforming EMVS in every aspect of comparison.
+In this section, we reproduce the results for GECM-HTEM and EMVS based on all the 100 replicates intended for our analysis.
+The results on both predictive performance (Figure \ref{fig:app_real_ames_pred}) and model size (Table \ref{tab:app_real_ames_vs}) for the methods are nearly similar to those stated in Section \ref{sec:real_ames}, with GECM-HTEM visibly outperforming EMVS in every aspect of comparison.